 So far the most famous chef who has been forced to step away from the spotlight due to sexual assault accusations is Mario Batali.
 Eater reported that four women allege that Batali groped them; three of them were his former employees.
 His own Batali & Bastianich Hospitality Group first received complaints about him in October.
 Batali has since stepped down from his company and recently was fired as a host on daytime food-related talk show The Chew.
 The Food Network has halted plans to relaunch his star-making series Molto Mario.
 Various retailers have stopped carrying his products, including Target, and Eataly, which Batali helped bring to the States from Italy.

 In October, 25 women stepped forward in the New Orleans Times-Picayune to say that John Besh’s restaurants fostered a culture of sexual harassment, citing “uninvited touching,” “comments about physical appearance,” and “repeated requests” to discuss his sex life.
 He also subsequently stepped down from his restaurant group.
 Kevin Spacey-like, Besh has since been cut from an upcoming Top Chef episode where he served as guest judge.

-Also last week, five Latina kitchen workers filed a lawsuit on Tuesday against the national seafood chain McCormick & Schmick’s.
+And in late 2017, five Latina kitchen workers filed a lawsuit against the national seafood chain McCormick & Schmick’s.
 The Boston Globe reports that the women say that “they were subjected to lewd comments and groping by male employees, including several supervisors.”

 As with the accusations against Hollywood powerhouses and U.S. politicians, when stories like these continue to surface in the food industry, we will update this list accordingly.
 Unsurprisingly, the Nation’s Restaurant News website this week published an article on “7 Best Practices For Sexual Harassment Training,” as part of an ongoing series.